jatin96/Computer-Science-Notes/system-design/stock-exchange/stock-exchange.md

 - We need high availability and eventual consistency.
 - Multicast is used to ensure distribution fairness

+## Q & A

+### How are reliable UDP and mmaps used in stock exchanges?

+In stock exchange system design, both mmaps (memory-mapped files) and reliable UDP play crucial roles, albeit in different areas:

+Mmaps in Stock Exchange System Design:

+Primarily used for high-performance data sharing and persistence.

+Sharing Market Data:

+Mmaps enable efficient sharing of large amounts of market data (e.g., order books, trade histories) between different components or processes within the exchange system.
+Multiple processes can map the same file into their address spaces, allowing direct access to shared data without the need for explicit inter-process communication (IPC) mechanisms.
+This can significantly improve performance and reduce latency, particularly in high-frequency trading environments.
+Persistent Storage:

+Mmaps can be used to efficiently persist critical data to disk.
+Changes made to the mapped memory region are automatically written back to the file, ensuring data durability.
+This can be useful for storing order books, trade logs, and other data that needs to be recovered in case of system failures.
+Reliable UDP in Stock Exchange System Design:

+Primarily used for low-latency market data dissemination.

+Market Data Distribution:
+As explained previously, reliable UDP enables the efficient and scalable broadcasting of real-time market data to a large number of subscribers.
+Its low latency, multicast support, and tolerance for some packet loss make it well-suited for this purpose.
+Key Points on how they complement each other:

+Mmaps for Internal Data Sharing: Mmaps are ideal for sharing data between different components within the exchange system itself, where high performance and low latency are critical.
+Reliable UDP for External Data Distribution: Reliable UDP is used to distribute market data to external subscribers (e.g., trading firms, brokers), where scalability and tolerance for occasional packet loss are important.
+Example Scenario:

+An exchange system uses mmaps to share the order book between its matching engine and risk management components.
+This allows for fast and efficient access to the latest order information.
+Simultaneously, the exchange uses reliable UDP to broadcast market data updates to subscribers, ensuring they receive timely information about trades and price changes.
+Conclusion:

+Both mmaps and reliable UDP are valuable tools in stock exchange system design.
+Mmaps enable high-performance data sharing and persistence within the system, while reliable UDP provides efficient and scalable market data distribution to external subscribers.
+By leveraging the strengths of both techniques, exchanges can build robust and performant systems that meet the demands of today's fast-paced financial markets.

 Need for speed:

 1. millions of transaction per second system-wide